libbyh/com525spring2017/_posts/2017-03-23-Competitive-analysis-assignment.md

 Your analysis must include the following:

 * list of competitors
-* feature comparison table that includes at least 2 competitors
+* feature comparison table that includes at least 2 competitors (note: don't restrict yourselves to *direct* competitors)
 * flow models for
 	* at least your system and 2 others
 	* on some set of features you care about (and why those features)